John Howey

 John Howey (1932 – October 26, 2019) was a Florida architect known as part of the group of architects at work since 1965 that followed the Sarasota School of Architects led by Paul Rudolph.
 John Howey Associates is his Tampa Bay architectural firm formed in 1973.
 Some of his projects include Tampa City Hall Plaza, Village Presbyterian Church, and the Williers Residence in Tampa.
-John Howey passed away on Saturday, October 26, 2019.
+John Howey died on Saturday, October 26, 2019.